 Well that was fun.
 Bit late for Mr. Boddy, though.

-Let's have you write more than, what, two lines of code?
+Alright, next challenge!
 Implement now in resize.c a program called resize that resizes 24-bit uncompressed BMPs by a factor of f.
-Your program should accept exactly three command-line arguments, per the below usage, whereby the first (f) must be a floating-point value in (0.0, 100.0], the second the name of the file to be resized, and the third the name of the resized version to be
+Your program should accept exactly three command-line arguments, per the below usage, whereby the first (f) must be a floating-point value in (0.0, 100.0], the second the name of the file to be resized, and the third the name of the resized version to be written.

+'''

-Usage: resize f infile outfile
+Usage: ./resize f infile outfile

+'''

-With a program like this, we could have created large.bmp out of small.bmp by resizing the latter by a factor of 4.0 (i.e., by multiplying both its width and it s height by 4.0), per the below.
+With a program like this, we could have created large.bmp out of small.bmp by resizing the latter by a factor of 4.0 (i.e., by multiplying both its width and its height by 4.0), per the below.

+'''

 ./resize 4.0 small.bmp large.bmp

+'''

 You're welcome to get started by copying (yet again) copy.c and naming the copy resize.c.
 But spend some time thinking about what it means to resize a BMP, particularly if f is in (0.0, 1.0).
-(You may assume that f times the size of infile will not exceed 232 - 1.
-As for f = 1.0, the result should indeed be an outfile with dimensions identical to 'infile's.)
+(You may assume that f times the size of infile will not exceed 2^{32} - 1.
+As for a value of 1.0 for f, the result should indeed be an outfile with dimensions identical to infile 's.)
 How you handle floating-point imprecision and rounding is entirely up to you, as is how you handle inevitable loss of detail.
 Decide which of the fields in BITMAPFILEHEADER and BITMAPINFOHEADER you might need to modify.
 Consider whether or not you'll need to add or subtract padding to scanlines.